Treatment may help you manage your uncontrollable body movements from TD

-Your doctor might consider stopping, adjusting, or switching your mental health medicine for a number of reasons.
-If they do, they may keep an eye on a few things, like:
+Your healthcare provider might consider stopping, adjusting, or switching your mental health medicine to manage your TD for a number of reasons.
+If they do, they may keep an eye on a few things like:

 - If your symptoms have improved